 Some other hormones can be contributing factors in the causation of breast cancer as follows.

-DHEA (dehydroepiandrosterone) is a steroid hormone that is made by the adrenal glands.
+The adrenal glands produce DHEA (dehydroepiandrosterone), which is a steroid hormone.
 It is a precursor of estrogen and testosterone.
 We need DHEA production to have normal sex hormones and to have a normally functioning immune system.
 Men produce more of it than women and the peak production of it is at age 20 to 25.
 After the age of 25 we produce 2% less every year and this likely is the reason for immune weaknesses and autoimmune diseases as we age.
-Dr. Lee (Ref.8) says that DHEA levels are a biomarker of aging as much as grey hair or the need for bifocals is.
+Dr. Lee (Ref.8) says that DHEA levels are a biomarker of aging as much as grey hair or the need for bifocals are.

-Other risk factors for breast cancer can be hypothyroidism with high thyroid stimulating hormone (TSH) levels, which is known to be carcinogenic.
+Other risk factors for breast cancer can be hypothyroidism.
+In this case the thyroid stimulating hormone (TSH) level is high.
+Doctors have established that TSH is a carcinogenic.

 Dr. Lee mentions that fluoride in tooth paste or fluoridated water replaces iodine in the body, which can lead to thyroid dysfunction and autoimmune thyroiditis (Hashimoto thyroiditis).
 This will often lead to hypothyroidisms (with high TSH) in the long run.

 Another important hormone is melatonin, which helps us to fall asleep naturally when it is getting dark.
-It is produced by the pineal gland at the base of the brain.
+The pineal gland at the base of the brain produces melatonin.
 It is a powerful antioxidant and supports the immune system.
-When experiments were done with human breast cancer cells in tissue culture, added melatonin was able to suppress breast cancer cell growth by 75%.
+Researchers did experiments with human breast cancer cells in tissue culture.
+They added melatonin, which was able to suppress breast cancer cell growth by 75%.
 Clinical studies in women with breast cancer showed that they had much less nighttime melatonin levels in urine than a control group of women with no breast cancer ((Ref.8, p.
 87 and 88).
 As melatonin is similar to DHEA in that we produce it at much lower levels when we age, it is wise to take supplemental melatonin of 1 mg at bedtime.
 It is freely available in drug stores in the US (in Europe it is more difficult to get).

 Prolactin is another hormone that can be a contributory factor to breast cancer development.
-It is known that estradiol will stimulate prolactin production of the pituitary gland, but not estriol.
+Estradiol stimulates prolactin production of the pituitary gland, but not estriol.
 This can lead to milk production (discharge of milk from the nipples), an annoying symptom to the woman affected by it.
-Natural progesterone cream gets absorbed systemically and will reduce Prolactin levels and the symptoms stop.
+Natural progesterone cream penetrates the skin and enters into the systemic circulation.
+Progesterone reduces Prolactin levels and the symptoms stop.
 According to Dr. Lee progesterone is inhibiting the actions of estrogen and prolactin by down-regulating the receptors for these hormones (Ref.
 8, p.90).

 Summary about causes and prevention of breast cancer

-Breast cancer is caused by genetic damage to the DNA of breast cells by unopposed estradiol due to poor diet habits, life style choices and environmental factors.
-Only the minority of all breast cancers are due to inherited factors (BRCA1 gene etc.).
-Eat organic meat to avoid growth factors from the food industry, lots of vegetables and fresh fruit for protective nutrients and enzymes.
-Avoid sugar, alcohol (except for the occasional glass of wine), cut down or best cut out flour and pasta and engage in regular exercise to complete your simple breast cancer prevention program.
+Genetic damage to the DNA of breast cells causes breast cancer.
+This occurs from unopposed estradiol due to poor diet habits, life style choices and environmental factors.
+Inheritance plays a minor role in the causation of breast cancer (BRCA1 gene etc.).
+Eat organic meat to avoid growth factors from the food industry.
+Add lots of vegetables and fresh fruit for protective nutrients and enzymes.
+Avoid sugar, alcohol (except occasionally).
+In addition cut down on flour and pasta and engage in regular exercise.
+This is a simple breast cancer prevention program.
 Read Ref.
 8 for more suggestions, if you want to be more aggressive about prevention.
-I have written a book where all of these factors are summarized as well (Ref.12).
+In one of my books all of these factors are summarized as well (Ref.12).
 Bio-identical hormone supplementation based on saliva hormone testing as described under Ref.
 8 is also very effective on top of these other recommendations (melatonin, DHEA, bio-identical progesterone cream).

-The following references were used apart from my own clinical experience:
+I used the following references and my own clinical experience:

 1. Cancer: Principles &Practice of Oncology, 4th edition, by V.T.
 De Vita,Jr.,et. al J.B.
 LippincottCo.,Philadelphia, 1993.Vol.2: Chapter 48.